 On page and off page optimization are two most touted words in the field of search engine optimization.
 Though the on-page vs off-page debate is as old as Google, it is still an area of constant debate.
 But the truth is both are vital to the success of an online business.
 Though the world of SEO has changed forever with the evolution of social media, it is very important for online businesses to understand the relevance of these two processes in order to get organic traffic from search engines.

 On page and off page optimization are the first and most important steps towards your website’s search engine optimization.
-In simple words, on page and off page activities help your websites get found by the search engines whenever somebody searches with particular keywords or key phrases relevant to your site.
+In simple words, on page and off page activities help your websites get found by the search engines whenever somebody searches for particular keywords or key phrases relevant to your site.
 Both the activities are driven towards achieving the same goal but the ways are different.

 On page Optimization

 On-Page SEO refers to how well your website’s content is presented to search engines.
 On page optimization involves ensuring whether a particular webpage is structured in a manner so that it gets found by the search engines for given keywords and key phrases.
 It not only helps in getting good search engine ranking but also increases overall readability of the site.
 The best part is that not much has changed about the on-page optimization approach.
 It can still be improved immediately by tweaking incorrect elements on a webpage.